Take the chapter quiz before and after you read this chapter.

 - Damage to the large airways by tuberculosis can result in bronchiectasis.

-- Once the TB bacilli have spread beyond the primary infection (spread into the lung or enlarged lymph nodes) the child will become ill.
+Once the TB bacilli have spread beyond the primary infection (spread into the lung or many enlarged lymph nodes) the child will become ill.
 Prompt diagnosis and urgent treatment is very important in these children with pulmonary tuberculosis.

 The primary infection may spread to cause pulmonary tuberculosis.